newcleo-dev-team/lbh15/docs/source/readme_full.rst

 Advanced usage comprises the possibility of adding new properties and physical correlations as follows.

-- This example shows how to define a custom correlation for the liquid lead density and use it instead of the default one (the same holds :class:`.Bismuth` and :class:`.LBE`).
+- This example shows how to define a custom correlation for the liquid lead density that does not depend on pressure and use it instead of the default one (the same holds :class:`.Bismuth` and :class:`.LBE`).
   The names of the available correlations can be queried by a simple function call (the generic name :code:`lbh15` is used in case the correlation's name is not specified in the reference handbook :cite:`Agency2015`):